Associate Professor, Women, Gender, and Sexuality Studies

 Dr. DeMuth routinely teaches WGS 450: Global Feminisms, WGS 336: Lesbian Gay Queer Literature, WGS 200: Introduction to Gender Studies.
 She also teaches WGS 224: Introduction to LGBT Studies.
 Since coming to GVSU in 2006, she has led study abroad programs in Women and Gender Studies to Egypt and most recently to South Africa.
 As part of the study abroad program in South Africa, the program partners with SHAWCO and Manenberg Primary School to engage service learning in the community.

-Research interests: My research interests include lesbian and queer literature and feminism in the Arab world.
-My long-term research is on the trajectory of lesbian literary theory and history as exemplified in the case of Gale Wilhelm, who wrote We Too Are Drifting (1934), the first lesbian novel in the United States.
+Research interests: Her research interests include lesbian and queer literature and history.
+Her long-term research is on the trajectory of lesbian literary theory and history as exemplified in the case of Gale Wilhelm, who wrote We Too Are Drifting (1934), the first lesbian novel in the United States.

 Unsexing Gender, Engendering Activism: Readings in Gender Studies.
 Edited with Julia Mason.
 Dubuque, IA: Kendall Hunt, 2009.
 Print.

 “The Furies,” “Nancy Toder,” “Alice Bloch,” “Camarin Grae,” “Noretta Koertge” and “Judith McDaniel.”
 John Hawley, editor.
 Westport, CT: Greenwood, 2008.

 “Del Martin.”
 Significant Contemporary American Feminists.
 Jennifer Scanlon, ed.
 Westport, CT: Greenwood, 1999.

 “Gale Wilhelm,” “Marcia Freedman, ” “Carol Seajay,” and “Dee Mosbacher.”
 Gay and Lesbian Biography.
 Michael Tyrkus, editor.
 Detroit, MI: St. James Press, 1997.